Chapter 4: Into and Being With the Church:

 Part Six

-Particular Value of the 'Christ-like sacrificial suffering meritoriousness of certain members of the Church', who are called to martyr-like suffering at certain moments in time, including the suffering by Church Suffering Members in Purgatory
+Particular Value of the 'Christ-like fruitful sacrificial suffering merits of certain members of the Church', who are called to martyr-like suffering at certain moments in time, including the suffering by Church Suffering Members in Purgatory

 Most pro-actively, however, there is one invariable means which the Heavenly Father uses time and again throughout time up to before eternity per the merit of Christ’s redemptive sacrificial work.
 This is the willing and cooperative individual acts, or group ACTS of personal suffering by way of sickness, poverty, or hardships of whatever form by souls chosen by God, and agreeing with God in their offering up their sacrificial suffering united with Christ’s total human suffering.
 These are, for example, the simple souls throughout the world and throughout generations, who willingly accept of their many trials and